 - Heat one tablespoon olive oil and two tablespoons butter in a large skillet.
+Add the onions and saute for 2-3 minutes.
 Add in the mushrooms.
 Stir gently and let them cook for 10-15 minutes, stirring occasionally.

 - Season mushrooms with a pinch of sea salt and freshly ground pepper.
 Add the wine.
 Let the alcohol evaporate.
-Add in the bouillon cube and half a cup of broth and a couple of sprigs of thyme leaves.
+Add in half a cup of broth and a couple of sprigs of thyme leaves and sage.
 Simmer mushrooms for 5 minutes.

 - Serve sauce over chicken, steak, mashed potatoes even omelets.
 Enjoy!

 - Use the mushrooms you like.
-I used baby Bella, but regular white button mushrooms will work just fine.
+I use baby Bella, white button mushrooms, and portobello.
+They all work great.

 - A dry white wine is best here.
 Sweet wines will not work as well with this recipe.

-- If you don't have a bouillon cube use ½ cup broth.
+- If you don't have broth, use a bouillon cube and ½ cup water.